Integrate Insycle with HubSpot Workflows

 mceclip2.png

 You can add any number of Recipes to the Workflow.
-In the example below, Insycle will cleanse and deduplicate contacts after the contacts fill out the lead capture form and before they receive the welcome email.
+In the example below, Insycle will format names and deduplicate contacts after the contacts fill out the lead capture form and before the record is assigned to an owner.

 Advanced How-Tos